 Economic Status and Contribution of U.S. Aquaculture: Analyzing Viability Structures, Economic Impact, and Management Measures for Future Success - 2021-23:

-- This integrated multi-partner project supports the sustainable development of U.S. aquaculture through the provision of accurate economic, financial, and market-level information and by addressing the critical gaps in aquaculture economics, knowledge base, and training.
+- This integrated multi-partner project supports the sustainable development of U.S. aquaculture by providing accurate economic, financial, and market-level information and addressing the critical gaps in aquaculture economics, knowledge base, and training.

-- The project proposes to develop comprehensive updated information on the economic, financial, and investment feasibilities and contribution of major aquaculture sectors in the U.S. employing primary farm-level data.
+- The project proposes to develop comprehensive updated information on the economic, financial, and investment feasibilities and contributions of major aquaculture sectors in the U.S., employing primary farm-level data.

-- Dr. Posadas is collaborating with several aquaculture economists from the different U.S. universities on this NOAA-Sea Grant-funded three-year national aquaculture research and extension project.
+- Dr. Posadas collaborates with several aquaculture economists from different U.S. universities on this NOAA-Sea Grant-funded three-year national aquaculture research and extension project.

 - The COVID-19 pandemic was declared a national emergency in the United States on March 13, 2020.
-With the severe disruptions in seafood sales to eating and dining places, producers have to develop ways to sell their products to consumers directly.
+With the severe disruptions in seafood sales to eating and dining places, producers must develop ways to sell their products directly to consumers.

 - US restaurants had sales of $450 billion during the 12 months ending in January.
-Just over 48 percent of this is from off-premise dinings such as takeout or delivery.
+Over 48 percent is from off-premise dinings, such as takeout or delivery.
 Restaurants will lose at least one-third of the total restaurant sales compared to 2019.

-- Dr. Posadas developed and estimated economic models to measure the direct economic impacts of the pandemic to US aquaculture production, farm-gate values, and farm-gate, wholesale and retail prices.
+- Dr. Posadas developed and estimated economic models to measure the direct economic impacts of the pandemic on US aquaculture production, farm-gate values, and farm-gate, wholesale, and retail prices.

-- Working with seafood scientist (Dr. Sam Chang) and a chemical engineer (Dr. Santanu Kundu), Dr. Posadas started creating a hypothetical surimi processing plant using results of previous studies performed at the MSU Experimental Seafood Processing Laboratory and analysis conducted by faculty and staff at the MSU Department of Agricultural Economics.
-This is a three-year project externally funded by the U.S. Department of Agriculture, National Institute of Food and Agriculture.
+- Working with a seafood scientist () and a chemical engineer ( ), Dr. Posadas started creating a hypothetical surimi processing plant using results of previous studies performed at the MSU Experimental Seafood Processing Laboratory and analysis conducted by faculty and staff at the MSU Department of Agricultural Economics.
+This three-year project is externally funded by the U.S. Department of Agriculture National Institute of Food and Agriculture.

-- Catfish processing generates byproducts consisting of heads, guts, skins, and frames.
-These byproducts are generally sent to rendering plants, sold to pet food companies, or could be used to produce fish meal.
+- Catfish processing generates byproducts of heads, guts, skins, and frames.
+These byproducts are generally sent to rendering plants, sold to pet food companies, or could be used to produce fish meals.

 - The entire catfish industry sold 320.174 million pounds of live catfish in 2016.
-In catfish fillet processing, approximately 60% of the whole catfish is the by-product, which would translate into more than 190 million pounds of byproducts.
+In catfish fillet processing, approximately 60% of the catfish is the by-product, translating into more than 190 million pounds of byproducts.

 - Since Mississippi growers produced 54% of all live sales, catfish processing byproducts in 2016 could be more than 100 million pounds.